ivanitlearning/learning-k8s/Qns.md

 # Qns

+Some questions that arise while going through KodeKloud's course.
+To be updated periodically.
+These arise mostly from stream of consciousness musing, so don't expect it to be properly structured.

 1. Difference between ReplicaSet and Deployment?

+   * Deployment appears to support rollback eg. Change nginx version back to older one.

 2. There seems to be no way to list the pods of a specific named deployment, is there?
 Only [by labels](https://stackoverflow.com/questions/52957227/kubectl-command-to-list-pods-of-a-deployment-in-kubernetes/52957569)?